Loading...

 Limit Additional Carbs

-Avoid consuming other high-carbohydrate foods at the same meal to prevent compounding the spike.
+Avoid consuming other high-carbohydrate foods or drinks (like sugary beverages) alongside your meal to prevent compounding glucose spikes.

 healthspan-mbl